ymcui/cmrc2019/README.md

 ## Reference

-If you wish to use our data in your research, please cite:
+If you wish to use our data in your research, please cite our [paper](https://arxiv.org/abs/2004.03116):
 ```
 @article{cui-2020-cmrc2019,
   title={Improving Machine Reading Comprehension via Adversarial Training},